 benefit if their country has pro-growth policies.

-Of course, this model isn’t very convincing if
+Of course, this model isn’t very

 Shared preferences.
-Especially in long-lasting dictatorships, the
+Especially in long-lasting dictatorships,

-therefore have similar preferences.
+and therefore have similar preferences.

 quo bias.
 To a large extent,